MikeHopcroft/labyrinth/src/conversion/azure2/ISSUES.md

   * Also Azure front door.
 DNS names instead of ips.
 * Review error messages using double vs. single quotes
   * Does escaping happen when usign one or the other
+* Nodes which may be visited more than once during the traversal
+  * Ip Configurations for examples.
+Referenced both by subnet and Network Interface
+* Can public IPs have NSG or only the things they are attached to?